-As we traveled by the road, on both sides we see state-owned bheris, which are large pools of brackish water to cultivate prawns and shrimps.
-Finally when we reached the Tajpur beach, the sun was about to rise.
+As we travelled by the road, on both sides we see state-owned bheris, which are large pools of brackish water to cultivate prawns and shrimps.
+Finally, when we reached the Tajpur beach, the sun was about to rise.

 We located some shop-keepers busy cleaning their shops before opening; other locals fussing their daily businesses.

 The sun rose by the time we got drifted away cherishing those moments.